openthread/openthread/src/cli/README.md

 Starts and stops the simple CoAP server.

-* phase: Either "start" or "stop" the server (mandatory).
+* phase: Either "start" or "stop" the server.

 ```bash
 > coap server start